 What Does This Mean for Me?

-Beginning January 1, 2020, new Medicare Plans C and F cannot be sold or issued.
-The new law only effects new Medicare enrollees and seniors who aren’t already in the plans, which means Plans C and F aren’t truly going away for everyone.
+Beginning January 1, 2020, Medicare Supplement Plans C and F cannot be sold or issued to people newly eligible for Medicare.
+But, Plans C and F aren’t truly going away for everyone.

 After the plans are eliminated, there are still options for similar coverage.
 Of all the Medigap plans, Plan G is perhaps the closest remaining Medigap option to Plan F. It covers everything that Plan F has, including the Part B excess charge, without the Part B deductible coverage.
 If you liked the look of Plan C, check out Plan D, which covers all the same things except the Part B deductible coverage.

 While two of the most popular Medigap plans are being phased out in a few years, you’ll still have plenty of options for coverage.
 Whether it’s in the form of a different Medigap plan or a different type of Medicare plan, you’ll be able to find the coverage you need.